 In line with Efergy’s offering, Eyedro also provides a low-cost solution.
 In contrast to Efergy, Eyedro powers its device directly from a wall outlet and offers data at 1-second density delivered over Wi-Fi.
 Therefore, Eyedro boasts continuous data and no need to replace batteries.
 However, it should be noted that the Eyedro system still requires a nearby electrical outlet.
 And homeowners must live with equipment external to the panel and the inability to resolve data for individual circuits or appliances.

-Emporia Vue: the Newest and (By Design and Value!)
-Best Home Energy Monitor
+The Gen 2 Emporia Vue: the Newest and Best Home Energy Monitor

 Recently, a new entrant has emerged: Emporia Energy with its Vue platform.
 As stated earlier, Emporia benefited greatly from its comprehensive survey of multiple available systems.
 Consequently, the Vue combines the best of features available from home energy monitor devices.
 And it does so at breakthrough pricing.